Revolutionary-Games/Thrive/doc/style_guide.md

 - New JSON files should prefer PascalCase keys.
 Existing JSON files should stick to what other parts of that file use.

-- Registry items (for example organelle internal names) should use camelCase keys, and not snake_case.
+- Registry items (for example organelles) should use camelCase for their internal names (IRegistryType.InternalName), and not snake_case.
   Otherwise other names that follow the internal names will violate other naming conventions.

 - Do not use `<br>` in markdown unless it is a table where line breaks need to be tightly controlled.
 Use blank lines instead of